 In a nutshell

-Endless bridges the gap between Cats Effect and Akka Cluster Sharding.
+Endless bridges the gap between Cats Effect and Pekko/Akka Cluster Sharding.
 It makes it possible to define abstract repository and entity algebras in tagless-final style to describe distributed event sourced domains seamlessly within functional codebases.
+Writing applications using endless’s abstraction layer also makes it easy to switch between actor frameworks.

-• Repository: represents the ability to interact with a specific entity in the cluster
+• Sharding: represents the ability to interact with a specific entity in the cluster

-• Entity: ability to process a command by reading the state, writing events affecting the state and producing a reply (direct state persistence is supported with DurableEntity)
+• Entity: ability to read entity state, write events and produce a reply (direct state persistence is supported with DurableEntity)

-• EventApplier: ability to fold events over entity state
+• EventApplier: description of how to fold events over entity state

 • CommandProtocol: ability to translate entity algebra invocations into serializable commands and replies

-• Effector: ability to produce side effects after event persistence, including passivation of the entity itself
+• Effector: ability to produce side effects after event persistence, including control of entity passivation and chaining further interactions with the entity itself

-The provided Akka runtime is a thin layer over Akka Cluster Sharding and relies exclusively on Akka’s public API.
-It simply makes use of Akka Persistence entity behavior DSL behind the scenes, while allowing for full customization of the entity behavior if lower-level tweaks are required.
+The provided Pekko/Akka runtimes are a thin layer over Cluster Sharding.
+They rely exclusively on the usual public APIs (the Persistence DSL in particular) and allow for full customization of the entity behavior if lower-level tweaks are required.

 Genericity

 Abstractions defined here are universal and could also be operated with a different event-sourcing framework or even a custom implementation.
-At the moment, built-in support for Akka is provided only.
+At the moment, built-in support for both Pekko and Akka is provided.
+A native implementation for Kubernetes is also in the works.

 For more info